Fort Greene in Brooklyn in Kings County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: Parks & Recreational Areas.
 A significant historical year for this entry is 1993.

 Location.
 40° 41.379′ N, 73° 58.532′ W. Marker is in Brooklyn, New York, in Kings County.
 It is in Fort Greene.
-Marker is on Dekalb Avenue west of South Portland Avenue, on the left when traveling west.
+It is on Dekalb Avenue west of South Portland Avenue, on the left when traveling west.
 Touch for map.
 Marker is at or near this postal address: 2 S Portland Ave, Brooklyn NY 11217, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A different marker also named The Greene Garden (a few steps from this marker); GreenThumb (within shouting distance of this marker); Osage-orange (about 300 feet away, measured in a direct line); Eastern White Pine (about 500 feet away); European Beech (about 500 feet away); English Elm (about 600 feet away); Austrian Pine (about 800 feet away); Prison Ship Martyrs Monument (about 800 feet away).
+At least 8 other markers are within walking distance of this marker: A different marker also named The Greene Garden (a few steps from this marker); GreenThumb (within shouting distance of this marker); Osage-orange (about 300 feet away, measured in a direct line); Eastern White Pine (about 500 feet away); European Beech (about 500 feet away); English Elm (about 600 feet away); Austrian Pine (about 800 feet away); Prison Ship Martyrs Monument (about 800 feet away).
 Touch for a list and map of all markers in Brooklyn.